adeabujade/Hotel-Topology/README.md

 <p>
 <h2>5.
 SSH Configuration</h2>
 SSH was enabled on all routers to facilitate secure remote management.
 The configuration included:

-Setting up a username and password for authentication.
+-Setting up a username and password for authentication.

-Generating RSA keys to support encrypted communication.
+-Generating RSA keys to support encrypted communication.

-Enabling SSH access while disabling Telnet for security purposes.
+-Enabling SSH access while disabling Telnet for security purposes.

 Router 1: